poxu/intellij-idea-editorconfig-ignore/Readme.md

     }
 ```

-But auto formatter always changes the indentation of badly indented string
+But auto formatter always changes the indentation of badly indented string.
+It works as expected if __Enable formatter markers in comments__ feature
+is enabled through the user interface.

 To be more formal